-- Figueres and Pubol Full-Day Dali Tour from Barcelona: See the landscapes that inspired his works, the quirky Pubol Castle he built for his wife, and pend some time in the museum he design himself, all in a day from Barcelona.
+- Figueres and Pubol Full-Day Dali Tour from Barcelona: See the landscapes that inspired his works, the quirky Pubol Castle he built for his wife, and spend some time in the museum he designed himself, all in a day from Barcelona.
 Click here for more.

 Cadaqués: a Photogenic Coastal Town a Stone’s Throw from France

 Pronounced ka-da-kez, Cadaqués is a small coastal city in the north of the Costa Brava.
 The whitewashed buildings and narrow alleyways are practically begging to be wandered, and make for some great photo opps, with small pieces of street art and plenty of splashes of color everywhere.
 The small village Portlligat, just outside Cadaqués, is home to the Dalí House Museum, and is a highlight of this area.
 Beyond Dalí, Cadaqués is still worth a visit and makes a nice spot for an overnight stay.
 If Dalí doesn’t interest you, there’s a beautiful section of the Costa Brava Coastal Trail in this area, which makes for a nice bit of walking along the sea.

 Good to Know: The drive from Cadaqués to Figueres is about 1 hour.